kenrag24/kenrag24/README.md

 🌱 I’m currently learning ...
-Rust
+Golang

 You can contact me on discord: `NerdThatNoOneLikes#0001`
 Hello I'm nerd a 13 year old developer.